Appointments

 GP Consulting Days

-The following table shows which site (Atrium Health Centre or Crossways Surgery) each GP works at during the week.
+The table below shows where each GP works during the week.

 SSG: Dr Sian Griffiths